sindresorhus/debounce/Readme.md

   The debounced function returned has a property 'clear' that is a function that will clear any scheduled future executions of your function.

-  The debounced function returned has a property 'force' that is a function that will immediately execute the function if execution is scheduled, and reset the execution timer for subsequent invocations of the debounced function.
+  The debounced function returned has a property 'flush' that is a function that will immediately execute the function if execution is scheduled, and reset the execution timer for subsequent invocations of the debounced function.